Frequently Asked Questions

 Any Montclair Public School staff member or representative of a school-based parent organization.

 When can I apply?

-Awards range from $90 - $1,000.
-The average grant size is approximately $700.
+This year, the maximum grant award is $1000.
 MFEE awards partial funding in many cases.

 What is expected of me if I am awarded a grant?

 At the end of the project, grantees complete an evaluation survey and supply MFEE with photos, student testimonials, or short videos to document the project.

 MFEE awards grants to Montclair Public School faculty and staff for innovative projects that will have a direct impact in the classroom.
 Proposals are evaluated on the quality of the application, demonstrated need for the project, and the extent to which the project presents a creative way to enhance grade level curricula and support current District goals.